MarvynBailly/GridGeneration.jl/README.md

   - [x] Derived full analytic solution when $M(x)$ is explicitly provided.
   - [x] Implement Solver
 - [x] Tidy up "2D to 1D Reformulation"
 - [x] Rewrite Numerical Solver for nonlinear second order BVP ODE.
-Use thomas alogrithm to invert tridigaonal system with dirichlet boundary values.
+Use thomas algorithm to invert tridigaonal system with dirichlet boundary values.
   - [x] Create pages and files
   - [ ] Verification of Solver
     - [x] passes eye norm
-    - [ ] Check via MMS?
+    - [ ] (non-important) Check via MMS?
-    - [ ] Check via analytical solution for explicit $M(x)$.
+    - [ ] (non-important) Check via analytical solution for explicit $M(x)$.
   - [x] Implement Solver
     - [ ] FIX BUG in NumSolver causing points to cluster the wrong way.
-- [ ] Compare numerical, analytic, and semi-analytical results.
+- [ ] (non-important) Compare numerical, analytic, and semi-analytical results.
-- [ ] Add section on Grid format
+- [ ] (non-important) Add section on Grid format
 - [ ] Add single block input with no splitting.
 User can upload a block, code with solve along the edges of the block, fill in with TFI, and generate the .grid files
-- [ ] Add support for single block input with user splitting.
+- [ ] (hit here by 15th) Add support for single block input with user splitting.
 User can upload a block and split locations, code will creat multiblocks, solve along the edges of the block, fill in with TFI, and generate the .grid files
 - [ ]  Add support for multiblock input with user splitting.
 - [ ] Try custom splitting idea.